About this project

-All previous rewards as well as a custom Bounce 2: Notes bouncy ball!Estimated delivery:Add $5 USD to ship outside the US
+All previous rewards as well as a custom Bounce 2: Notes bouncy ball!Estimated delivery:Ships anywhere in the world

-All previous rewards as well as have your name put in a shape of your choice within the app which will bounce around with other contributors' names.Estimated delivery:Add $5 USD to ship outside the US
+All previous rewards as well as have your name put in a shape of your choice within the app which will bounce around with other contributors' names.Estimated delivery:Ships anywhere in the world

 9 backers Limited (41 left of 50)

-All previous rewards as well as you get to be a beta tester for Bounce and design and name a saved bounce simulation which will be available for everyone who plays the app to enjoy.Estimated delivery:Add $5 USD to ship outside the US
+All previous rewards as well as you get to be a beta tester for Bounce and design and name a saved bounce simulation which will be available for everyone who plays the app to enjoy.Estimated delivery:Ships anywhere in the world